grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2020-07-07 09:30:57 | Humidity    | 33    |
 | 2020-07-07 09:30:05 | Temperature | 19    |

+{{% admonition type="note" %}}
+This transformation is available in Grafana 7.1+.
+{{% /admonition %}}

 ### Sort by

-This transformation will sort each frame by the configured field, When `reverse` is checked, the values will return in the opposite order.
+Use this transformation to sort each frame by the configured field.
+When `reverse` is checked, the values will return in the opposite order.

 ### Limit